Word Meanings - CHAPEL - Book Publishers vocabulary database

 Lying at, or extending toward, the side; away from the mesial plane; external; -- opposed to mesial.
 3. Directed to the side; as, a lateral view of a thing.
 Lateral cleavage , cleavage parallel to the lateral planes. -- Lateral equation - MARTINMAS

 The feast of St. Martin, the eleventh of November; -- often called martlemans.
 Martinmas summer, a period of calm, warm weather often experienced about the time of Martinmas; Indian summer.
-Percy Smith. - CALLER
+Percy Smith. - SACRILEGE

 The sin or crime of violating or profaning sacred things; the alienating to laymen, or to common purposes, what has been appropriated or consecrated to religious persons or uses.
-And the hid treasures in her sacred tomb With sacrilege - RELICT
+And the hid treasures in her sacred tomb With sacrilege - CALLER

 A woman whose husband is dead; a widow.
 Eli dying without issue, Jacob was obbliged by law to marry his relict, and so to raise up seed to his brother Eli.
 South. - GYMNASTICALLY